paddor/crypto_box/README.md

 ## Usage

-This gives you two (filter) utilities: `lock_box` and `open_box`.
+Crypto Box gives you two (filter) utilities: `lock_box` and `open_box`.
 These have been developed with the Unix philosophy _Do one thing and do it well_ in mind.
 They are very simple to use, but that doesn't mean you can't do anything wrong.
 As always, it's your responsibility to keep a secret key secret.

 ### Encryption: `lock_box`